Kommunicate-io/Kommunicate-Web-SDK/server/README.md

 ## How to run Kommunicate-Web-SDK in localhost.
-Step-1: Open Terminal on your machine.
+Step 1: Open Terminal on your machine.

-Step-2: Change the current working directory to Kommunicate-Web-SDK directory.
+Step 2: Change the current working directory to Kommunicate-Web-SDK directory.

-Step-3: Open the terminal and run this command to install the dependencies
+Step 3: Open the terminal and run this command to install the dependencies
 > $ npm install

-Step-3: To run the Kommunicate-Web-SDK in local you need to run this command in terminal
+Step 4: To run the Kommunicate-Web-SDK in local you need to run this command in terminal
 > $ npm run dev